 - What are things that can be done to prevent child abuse?

 Child abuse is the maltreatment of a child.
 It can involve all forms of physical and emotional mistreatment, sexual abuse, neglect, or exploitation that results in actual or potential harm to the child’s health, development, or dignity.

 In Wyoming, abuse is defined as the infliction or causing of physical or mental injury, harm or imminent danger to the physical or mental health or welfare of a child, other than by accidental means.
-See Wyoming Statute Ann.
+See W.S.
 14-3-202.

 Yes, child abuse can come in many forms and can include: